NeerajGNK/Personal-Connect-Hub-/README.md

 # Personal-Connect-Hub-
-Sonal Connect Hub – A responsive and user-friendly digital portfolio showcasing essential contact details (name, phone, email) while demonstrating front-end development skills in HTML, CSS, and JavaScript through layout design, form creation, and styling.
+A sleek, responsive, and user-friendly digital portfolio designed to showcase essential contact details (name, phone, email) while highlighting front-end development expertise.
+Built using HTML, CSS, and JavaScript, it features an intuitive layout, interactive forms, and modern styling, demonstrating proficiency in responsive design, user experience (UX), and web accessibility.
+ The project highlights skills in responsive web design, accessibility, animation effects, and dynamic content handling, making it an excellent representation of front-end capabilities.